wovo/psml/readme.md

    - run it (I prefer the command line)
    - have OpenSCAD with the result file open, enable Design => Automatic Reload and Preview.
+   - when OK, export from OpenSCAD to stl
+   - I use Cura to do the slicing for our Ultimaker 3 printer

 This library is very much work-in-progress.
 Feedback is welcome,